zuccha/smw-code/uber-asm/custom_status_bar/README.md

 | :---------------------------------------------------------------: |
 |  In Yoshi's Island 1 all elements of the status bar are visible   |

-Or if we remove the time
+and when the timer is missing

 |                                      ![Yoshi's House status bar zoom](./docs/assets/sb-zoom-no-time.png)                                       |
 | :--------------------------------------------------------------------------------------------------------------------------------------------: |